lacklusterer/KMSDEX/unittest.md

   16 passing (3s)
 ```

 Basic test cases to ensure that the DEX function correctly were implemented, with console log (commented out) for a more detailed view.
 Calculations were done off-chain with javascript and library bignumber.js to validate against on-chain calculations.
+Some of the tests are yet to be implemented.